IBM-Cloud/docs/security/index.md

 {{site.data.keyword.Bluemix_notm}} ensures security readiness by adhering to security policies that are driven by best practices in IBM for systems, networking, and secure engineering.
 These policies include practices such as source code scanning, dynamic scanning, threat modeling, and penetration testing. {{site.data.keyword.Bluemix_notm}} follows the IBM Product Security Incident Response Team (PSIRT) process for security incident management.
 See the [IBM Security Vulnerability Management (PSIRT)](http://www-03.ibm.com/security/secure-engineering/process.html){: new_window} site for details.

 {{site.data.keyword.Bluemix_notm}} Public and Dedicated use IBM SoftLayer Infrastructure-as-a-Service (IaaS) cloud services and take full advantage of its security architecture.
-SoftLayer IaaS provides multiple, overlapping tiers of protection for your applications and data.
+SoftLayer IaaS provides multiple overlapping tiers of protection for your applications and data.
 For {{site.data.keyword.Bluemix_notm}} Local, you own the physical security and provide the infrastructure by hosting {{site.data.keyword.Bluemix_notm}} Local in your own data center behind a company firewall.
 In addition, {{site.data.keyword.Bluemix_notm}} adds security capabilities at the Platform as a Service layer in different categories: platform, data, and application.

 ## Security of the {{site.data.keyword.Bluemix_notm}} platform
 {: #platform-security}